Quantum Protocol Specifications

 The proofHash

-allows users to track the status of their proof during the aggregation process and also serves as the leaf node in the binary Merkle tree that corresponds to the Superproof Root.
+allows users to track the status of their proof during the aggregation process and also serves as the leaf node in the binary Merkle tree that corresponds to the Super Root.

-The reduction stage validates the user's proof within a Risc0 circuit, which executes the verifier logic specific to the corresponding proving scheme.
-Each proving scheme is associated with a distinct reduction circuit, identified by a unique Risc0 Image ID
+The reduction stage validates the user's proof within a Risc0 circuit for all the proving schemes excluding SP1.
+The Risc0 circuit executes the verifier logic specific to each proving scheme, where each proving scheme is associated with a distinct reduction circuit, identified by a unique Risc0 Image ID

 .